Late Rolex President’s Yacht Master Fetches €2.3 Million At Auction

-The one-of-one platinum Yacht-Master owned by the late Rolex President, Patrick Heiniger, has just sold for an astounding €2,316,800 EUR (HKD 20 million).
+The one-of-one platinum Yacht Master owned by the late Rolex President, Patrick Heiniger, has just sold for an astounding €2,316,800 EUR (THB 86.6 million).

 This watch was recently auctioned off by Monaco Legend Group, and is a special prototype ordered by the Heiniger family.
 The origins of this watch spans multiple generations of Heiniger family and the Rolex name, dating back to as early as 1948 when Patrick Heiniger’s father, André Heiniger, joined the company working closely with Rolex founder, Hans Wilsdorf.